anarchocactus/Marlin/README.md

 # Fork for FLSUN Q5 (stock)

-NOTE: This is a fork just for maintaining configurations.
-There will certainly never be any code changes.
+NOTE and DISCLAIMER: This is a fork just for maintaining configurations.
+There will most certainly never be any code changes.
 USE THIS CONFIGURATION AT YOUR OWN RISK!

 ## Description